Gender-Based Violence (GBV) Specialist

 About OCTEVAW

-The Ottawa Coalition to End Violence Against Women (OCTEVAW) is dedicated to ending gender-based violence through prevention, awareness building, and amplifying frontline voices.
-Operating under feminist, anti-oppressive, anti-racist, decolonial, 2SLGBTIAQ+ positive, and pro-choice principles, our current strategic plan centers the needs of Indigenous, Black, and racialized survivors and communities.
+The Ottawa Coalition to End Violence Against Women (OCTEVAW) is dedicated to ending GBV through prevention, public education, policy advocacy, and systems change.
+Grounded in feminist, anti-oppressive, anti-racist, decolonial, 2SLGBTQQIA+ affirming, non-carceral, and pro-choice principles, our current strategic plan centers the needs of Indigenous, Black, and racialized survivors and communities.

 Key Responsibilities